Over the years we have found these guidelines helpful to creating and maintaining a safe,

 We offer Private Yoga Consultations for $30 USD.
 During your session you can get support setting up a personalized sequence of yoga postures, hands-on feedback on your alignment, and learning about your body’s strengths and weaknesses.

-We offer 3 Fitness Classes each week to get your heart pumping and blood flowing.
+We have 2 Fitness Classes each retreat to get your heart pumping and blood flowing.
 The class is from 12:00-12:30.
 These classes are optional, but highly recommended.

 Be sure to bring a reusable water bottle.
 We offer purified drinking water for filling your bottle.
 We have glass cups for tea and water.
 Please do not remove cups from the dining area.
 Cups are not allowed in the Yoga Hall – water bottles only.

-Please be sure to turn off lights and fans in your room as well as in the common spaces when not in use.
+Please be sure to turn off lights, A/C and fans in your room as well as in the common spaces when not in use.

 We provide yoga mats.
 You are welcome to bring your own mat if you like.